 The maximum subcarrier index located within the channel width indicated in the most recently received Operating Mode Notification frame, Operating Mode Notification element with the Rx NSS Type subfield equal to 0, or OM Control field sent by the corresponding EHT beamformee (see 35.X (Operating mode indication))

-(#24511)(#24511)In an EHT non-TB sounding sequence soliciting SU feedback, B26 (in the Feedback Type And Ng subfield), the Codebook Size subfield, and the Nc subfield in the STA Info field of the EHT NDP Announcement frame are reserved.
+(#24511)(#24511)In an EHT non-TB sounding sequence soliciting SU feedback, B26 (in the Feedback Type And Ng subfield), the Codebook Size subfield, and the Nc Index (#1639) subfield in the STA Info field of the EHT NDP Announcement frame are reserved.

-In an EHT non-TB sounding sequence soliciting CQI feedback, the Nc subfield in an EHT NDP Announcement frame is reserved.
+In an EHT non-TB sounding sequence soliciting CQI feedback, the Nc Index (#1639) subfield in an EHT NDP Announcement frame is reserved.

 An EHT beamformee that receives an EHT NDP Announcement frame soliciting SU feedback as part of an EHT non-TB sounding sequence shall generate an EHT compressed beamforming/CQI report for SU feedback with Nc in the range 1 to 8, Ng = 4 or Ng = 16, and codebook size (ϕ, ψ) = {4, 2} or (ϕ, ψ) = {6, 4}.
 The EHT beamformee shall transmit the EHT compressed beamforming/CQI report a SIFS after the EHT sounding NDP.